About us.

 Project for job seekers with the right to work in Sweden – Connecting Jobs, AMIF

-The Connecting Jobs AMIF initative is co-financed by the European Union through the Asylum, Migration and Integration Fund (AMIF) from April 2025 to February 2027.
-We empowers newcomers in Sweden by creating career opportunities and introducing them to relevant networks for more effective integration into the labor market.
+The Connecting Jobs AMIF initative is co-financed by the European Union through the Asylum, Migration and Integration Fund (AMIF).
+We empower newcomers in Sweden by creating job opportunities and introducing them to relevant networks for more effective integration into the labor market.

 Project for Asylum seekers – Connecting Jobs, Länsstyrelsen

-In June 2024, we received funding from Länsstyrelsen of Stockholm for a one-year project aimed at supporting asylum seekers, including Ukrainians with coordination numbers, to get closer to employment in Sweden.
+The project is funded by Länsstyrelsen and aimes at supporting asylum seekers, including Ukrainians with coordination numbers, to get closer to employment in Sweden.
 The project, called “I want to work in Sweden”, organizes information sessions and offers training about the Swedish labor market, as well as providing career guidance and study visits.

 Länsstyrelsen